From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day trips.

 The National Portrait Gallery is located near the Gallery Place/Chinatown Metro Station on the Red, Yellow, and Green Metro lines.

-More information can be found at the National Portrait Gallery's website or by calling 202-633-1000.
+More information can be found on the National Portrait Gallery's website or by calling 202-633-1000.